 Who Are Loans Through Avant Designed For?

-Avant provides an affordable, fast and convenient option for people who don’t qualify for super-prime loans and credit cards, but still want access to fast cash at reasonable rates.
+Avant is an affordable, fast and convenient option for people who don’t qualify for super-prime loans and credit cards but still want access to fast cash at reasonable rates.
 Applicants with credit scores as low as 580 are considered.

 How Do Loans Through Avant Work?

-Avant only offers unsecured personal loans.
+Avant only offers access to unsecured personal loans.
 These loans do not require any type of collateral and can be used for whatever purpose the borrower has in mind.
 Applying for a loan only takes a few minutes and borrowers can receive a provisional approval within 15 minutes.
 The pre-qualification form also allows applicants to find out what rates they will receive without the need of a hard credit inquiry.